martinholecekmax/DeepSearch/README.md

 Finally, you can search for similar images by calling the `get_similar_images()` method.
 This method will extract features from the query image and then use them to find the most similar images in the index.
 You have to specify the path to the query image as a string.

 You can optionally pass the number of similar images to return as an integer.
 The default value is 10.
-You can specify the optional parameter `with_distances` as True to return the distances of the similar images as well.
+You can specify the optional parameter `with_distances` as True to return the distances of similar images as well.
 The default value of this parameter is `False`.

 ```python
 similar_images = deepSearch.get_similar_images('query.jpg', num_results=20, with_distance=True)